PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Experiments

 \subsubsection{Person-independent (leave-one-person-out) evaluation}

 The more challenging task, which assumes that privacy-sensitivity could generalise over multiple participants, is given in the person-independent leave-one-person-out cross validation of Figure~\ref{fig:Acc_lopo}.
 Similar to the person-specific evaluation, \textit{CNN-Direct} and \textit{CNN/SVM} perform worse than the other approaches.
 Here, \textit{SVM-Eye} outperforms \textit{SVM-Combined} and \textit{SVM/SVM}.
 However, none of the approaches are able to outperform the majority classifier.
 These results show that eye movement features generalise better over multiple participants to detect privacy-sensitive situations than scene image information.
 Comparing the number of minutes between camera shutter closing events of person-specific and leave-one-person-out in Figure~\ref{fig:Closing_pspec} and Figure~\ref{fig:Closing_lopo}, the person-specific approach outperforms the person-independent leave-one-person-out evaluation scheme for each approach.
-It thus becomes apparent that privacy sensitivity is difficult to generalise, and a final real-world system would need a person-specific calibration to detect privacy-sensitive-situations in a robust manner.
+This shows that privacy sensitivity does not fully generalise, and consumer systems would require a person-specific calibration and online learning.

-\subsubsection{Error Case Analysis}
+\subsection{Error Case Analysis}

-Our results suggest that the combination \textit{SVM/SVM} performs best for the person-specific case.
-In the supplementary material we investigate its performance on data recorded in different environments and during different activities within a detailed error case analysis.